 Membership

 The Customer Committee will consist of two market participants and one Transmission System Operator representative from each NBS country in addition to the eSett representatives.
-One of the market participants from each NBS country will be either a Balance Responsible Party or a Retailer representative, and the other Distribution System Operator representative.
 For each member there shall be a deputy member.

 Transmission System Operators nominate the Committee members and their deputy members after discussing with the market participants. eSett’s Board appoints the Committee members and deputy members.